 5: Explore the Anambas Islands

-It might take some time to reach as the island is quite far from Batam, but putting this on your things to do in Batam list is a must.
+This place might take some time to reach, as the island is quite far from Batam, but putting this on your list of things to do in Batam is a must.
 Why?
 Well, the Anambas Islands were named as CNN’s Asia’s Best Tropical Island in 2013.
 The islands have great dive spots with endangered and protected species of turtles and sandy beaches lined with coconut trees.
 These islands are definitely a dream come true for any explorer.

 Interesting Things to do In and Around Batam